-Depending on the type of service they choose to buy, members may be responsible for paying both the employee and employer portions, or just the employee portion.
+Depending on the type of service they choose to buy, members may be responsible for paying both the employee and employer portions or just the employee portion.
 For more information on buying service, visit the plan website.

-For the fiscal year ended March 31, 2022, there were 1,074 purchases of service with a total contribution of about \$6.1 million.
-This represents an increase in volume and a decrease in dollar value from the previous year where there were 726 purchases of service with a total contribution of about \$6.5 million.
+For the fiscal year ended March 31, 2024, there were 1,491 purchases of service with a total contribution of \$6.0 million.
+This represents an increase in volume and an increase in dollar value from the previous year, where there were 862 purchases of service with a total contribution of \$5.8 million.